 Prioritize Translation Memory Sources

-If a leverage configuration contains more than one translation memory source, Account Owners and Project Managers can set the order in which they'll be evaluated.
+If a leverage configuration contains more than one translation memory source, Account Owners and Project Managers can priorities the order in which they'll be evaluated.

 To reposition a translation memory source, click and drag the order icon until the translation memory source appears in the correct place; then release your mouse.